 ▪ The biennial report is prepared by the Forest Survey of India (FSI), which has been liable to assess the forest and tree resources of the country.

 About Forest Survey of India (FSI)

-• Forest Survey of India conducts forest surveys, studies, and research to periodically monitor the changing situations of land and forest resources and present the data for national planning, conservation, and sustainable management of environmental protection as well for the implementation of social forestry projects.
+▪ The Forest Survey of India is responsible for conducting forest surveys, studies, and research in order to periodically monitor changes in land and forest resources.
+This data is presented for national planning, conservation, and sustainable management of environmental protection, as well as for the implementation of social forestry projects.

 The report Provide Information on

 - Forest fire monitoring